glovguy/obsidian-gpt-zettelkasten/README.md

 ### Searching for notes similar to current note using semantic search

+To search for similar notes to the current open note using semantic search, you can do so either through  the [Obsidian command palette](https://help.obsidian.md/Plugins/Command+palette) or through the [right sidebar](https://help.obsidian.md/Getting+started/Use+the+mobile+app#Right+sidebar).

+To use command palette, open it and type "Semantic Search for notes similar to current note" and click enter to select the command.
+The results will be displayed in a modal.
+In order to run a new search, close the modal and run the command again.

+To use the right sidebar, open it and click the "star" icon to open the AI tab.
+Click the "Semantic Search" button to run a search.
+The results will be displayed in the right sidebar.
+To initiate a new search, navigate to another note and click the "Semantic Search" button again.

-To search for similar notes to the current open note using semantic search, open the [Obsidian command palette](https://help.obsidian.md/Plugins/Command+palette) and type "Semantic Search for notes similar to current note".
-If the current note doesn't yet have an embedding, one will be requested from OpenAI.
-Then, similar notes will be displayed in the modal in order of their similarity score (cosine similarity), along with their content text.
+Semantic search will look for notes similar to the one currently selected.
+The results are displayed in order of their similarity score (cosine similarity), along with their content text.
 (Note that this will only run a search over the notes that have been indexed locally with an embedding.)

-To copy the linktext of a note, click the icon next to its linktext to copy the linktext to the clipboard.
+To copy the linktext of a note in the results list, click the icon next to its linktext to copy the linktext to the clipboard.

 ## Manually installing the plugin